John4/fourthjohn.com/_portfolio/2017-03-side-projects.md

 <a href="https://github.com/john4/era_of_kingdoms">https://github.com/john4/era_of_kingdoms</a>

 Era of Kingdoms was originally a capstone computer science project.
-It's a realtime strategy game powered by artificial intelligence.
+It's a real-time strategy game powered by artificial intelligence.
 Inspired by games like Civilization and Stronghold, Era of Kingdoms lets you build a society of citizens and soldiers, balance natural resources on a randomly-generated terrain, and fight an enemy kingdom controlled by AI behavior trees.

 <a href="/images/portfolio/era-of-kingdoms.png"><img src="/images/portfolio/era-of-kingdoms.png" style="width:100%" /></a>